CrimeOwl AI logoCrimeOwl AI

 Lead #3

-Dagoberto Ramirez-Soto is wanted for his alleged involvement in a series of burglaries targeting Asian business owners across Westchester County, New York, and Fort Lee, New Jersey, as well as for making false statements to the FBI.
-A federal arrest warrant was issued on January 25, 2022, in the U.S. District Court for the Southern District of New York.
-Ramirez-Soto, a known Latin Kings member with ties to Connecticut, New York, California, and Puerto Rico, uses multiple aliases and dates of birth, making identification and apprehension challenging.
+Dagoberto Ramirez-Soto is wanted by the FBI for his alleged involvement in a series of burglaries targeting Asian business owners across Westchester County, New York, and Fort Lee, New Jersey, as well as for making false statements to federal investigators.
+A federal arrest warrant was issued on January 25, 2022, charging him with false statements, identity theft, obstruction, and conspiracy to commit obstruction.
+Ramirez-Soto, a known Latin Kings member with ties to Connecticut, New York, California, and Puerto Rico, remains at large and uses multiple aliases and dates of birth to evade capture.

 Case